gerdadecio/homelab/README.md

 # 🏠 Homelab

-I have been tinkering on networking stuff lately for the purpose of learning and to have my own private server at home since all of the big techs are taking away our privacy especially now with the rise of AI.
+I have been tinkering around networking stuff lately for the purpose of learning and to have my own private server at home since all of the big techs are taking away our privacy especially now with the rise of AI.
 While doing this, I thought of publishing my setup for future reference and to share it to the community as well.

-This repo contains all of the configuration and documentation of my homelab which is inspired by https://github.com/mischavandenburg/homelab.
+Inspired by https://github.com/mischavandenburg/homelab, this repo contains all of the configuration and documentation of my homelab.

 ## 🔧 Hardware